 The factor for residential mortgages insured under the National Housing Act ("NHA") or equivalent provincial mortgage insurance programs is 0%.
-Where a mortgage is comprehensively insured by a private sector mortgage insurer that has a backstop guarantee provided by the Government of Canada (for example, a guarantee made pursuant to subsection 193(1) of the Budget Implementation Act of 2006), insurers may recognize the risk-mitigating effect of the counter-guarantee by reporting the portion of the exposure that is covered by the Government of Canada backstop as if this portion were directly guaranteed by the Government of Canada.
+Where a mortgage is comprehensively insured by a private sector mortgage insurer that has a backstop guarantee provided by the Government of Canada (for example, a guarantee made pursuant to subsection 193(1) of the Budget Implementation Act of 2006), insurers may recognize the risk-mitigating effect of the counter-guarantee by reporting the portion of the exposure that is covered by the Government of Canada backstop as if this portion were directly guaranteed by the Government of Canada backstop as if this portion were directly guaranteed by the Government of Canada backstop as if this portion were directly guaranteed by the Government of Canada.
 The remainder of the exposure should be treated as an exposure to the mortgage guarantor in accordance with the rules set out in section 3.4.